The New Republic: Spencer Ackerman

 In 2006, associate editor Spencer Ackerman was fired by editor Franklin Foer.
 Describing it as a "painful" decision, Foer attributed the firing to Ackerman's "insubordination": disparaging the magazine on his personal blog, saying that he would "skullfuck" a terrorist's corpse at an editorial meeting if that was required to "establish his anti-terrorist bona fides and sending Foer an e-mail where he said—in what according to Ackerman was intended to be a joke—he would "make a niche in your skull" with a baseball bat.
 Ackerman, by contrast, argued that the dismissal was due to "irreconcilable ideological differences."
 He believed that his leftward drift as a result of the Iraq War and the actions of the Bush administration was not appreciated by the senior editorial staff.
-Within 24 hours of being fired by The New Republic, Ackerman was hired as a senior correspondent for a rival magazine, The American Prospect.
+Within 24 hours of being fired by The New Republic, Ackerman was hired as a senior correspondent for the rival magazine The American Prospect.